ramanadhredy/tech-revolutions-dashboard/README.md

 No external tools, no coding - just creativity and curiosity.

-**🔄 How to Explore**

-Open the .pbix file in Power BI Desktop
-Use filters to dive into different tech eras
-Hover or click to learn more about each revolution Explore the table for real-world examples

 **📌 Final Thought**

 Technology isn’t just changing - it’s accelerating.